-Short answer, genetics.
+The simplest answer is genetics.
 There is a term that’s used when a person is missing 6 or fewer permanent teeth, hypodontia.
-It’s a birth defect that is caused by abnormal changes in the genes.
-When a person is missing more than six permanent teeth, it’s called oligodontia.
-If a person has either of these, it is no fault of their own.
-It’s just something that can happen.
+On the other hand, when a person is missing more than six permanent teeth, it’s called oligodontia.
+These are birth defects that are caused by abnormal changes in the genes.
+Both of these problems are common and can be developed in any child at a growing age.
 The most important thing to do for both of these conditions is to diagnose and start treatment early.
-And not just for cosmetic reasons.
+Not only for cosmetic purposes, but they can lead to severe problems in the future.

 When a person is missing teeth, several things can happen: